-eCampusOntario is a provincially-funded non-profit organization that leads a consortium of the province’s 45 publicly-funded colleges and universities to develop and test online learning tools to advance the use of education technology and digital learning environments.
+eCampusOntario is a provincially-funded non-profit organization that leads a consortium of the province’s publicly-funded colleges, universities and indigenous institutes to develop and test online learning tools to advance the use of education technology and digital learning environments.

 Officially registered as the Ontario Online Learning Consortium (OOLC) and referred to as eCampusOntario we: